 - The flag of Indonesia is similar to the flag of Monaco.
 Like the Indonesian flag, the flag of Monaco also has two equal horizontal bands of red (top) and white.

-- In terms of population, Indonesia is the 4th largest country in the world (after China, India and United States) with over 253 million (2014) people.
+- In terms of population, Indonesia is the 4th largest country in the world (after China, India, and the United States) with over 253 million (2014) people.

-- About half the population of Indonesia lives on less than US $2 per day and the unemployment rate here is almost 10%.
+- About half the population of Indonesia lives on less than USD $2 per day and the unemployment rate here is almost 10%.

 - Jakarta (capital city) with a population of more than 10 million is one of the world’s most densely populated cities.